cannc4/Siren/Readme.md

 These modifiers are applied to the patterns shown in the pattern history section. (i.e active patterns) Channels that you want to modify can also be specified using the `channel` section in the submenu.
 Writing `1 2` will make the modifiers only affect the first two channels, `0` is a special case and means that modifiers will be applied to all channels in the scene.

-###Haskell-based timer

-Timer is now in sync with Tidal's cycles and `rate` affects the overall gate time of the cycle.

 # Siren

 *Siren*, a software environment that fills the gap between live coding performance and algorithmic composition.
 It is based on a hierarchical structure and a tracker-inspired user interface on top of the [TidalCycles](https://github.com/tidalcycles/Tidal/) language for pattern programming.
 In addition to pattern composition, *Siren* supports programming variations of and transitions between patterns.

-**Note:** This is a beta release (*v0.3*).
+**Note:** This is a beta release (*v0.5*).
 If you come across a bug, please do submit an `issue` on this page, and/or create a `pull request` of you feel like participating in its development.

 ## Download

-In order to download a copy of the repository, either download repository `as a ZIP file` at [https://github.com/cannc4/sq](github.com/cannc4/sq), or use command line to `clone` repository.
+In order to download a copy of the repository, either download repository `as a ZIP file` at [https://github.com/cannc4/siren](github.com/cannc4/siren), or use command line to `clone` repository.

 ```
 git clone https://github.com/cannc4/Siren.git